saramibreak/DiscImageCreator/README.md

      => see this. http://forum.redump.org/topic/6073/xbox-1-360-dumping-instructions/

   Protected Disc
-  - LaserLock, RingPROTECH, ProRing [no signal sector] => The result doesn't match at each drives.
+  - RingPROTECH, ProRing [no signal sector]
+  - LaserLock [no signal sector, intentional C2 error] => The result doesn't match at each drives.
-  - CodeLock [read error]
+  - CodeLock [intentional C2 error, invalid sync]
      => Compared to CloneCD or CD Manipulator, a plextor detects double errors.

 ## Unsupported Disc